-Too often I hear the professional parents I work with complain they are too busy, too tired, or too stressed to have sex.
+Too often I hear the professional parents I work with complaining they are too busy, too tired, or too stressed to have sex.
 But, really, there’s more to it than first appears.

 The first step to reconnecting